mx1001/boxcutter_manual/docs/faq.md

 # Why am I experiencing crashes on Mac?

-When experiencing [crashes on Mac we need a crash report.](https://hardops-manual.readthedocs.io/en/latest/issues/#mac-help) However opening the terminal causes Blender to be stable.
-So it is hard to pinpoint.
+[BoxCutter](https://boxcutter-manual.readthedocs.io/en/latest/install/) must be updated to the latest version.

-Updating to (2.8)BoxCutter 714_6 or later will resolve the issue.
+Updating to [(2.8)BoxCutter 714_6](https://boxcutter-manual.readthedocs.io/en/latest/install/) or later will resolve the issue.
 This was resolved on 10-4-2019.

 [From the hops docs on the topic.](https://hardops-manual.readthedocs.io/en/latest/issues/#mac-help)